Weiby-Wang/StoxLSTM/README.md

 bash ./script/ili.sh
 ```

 You can adjust the hyperparameters based on your needs.
+The class Z_generation_model() in the StoxLSTM_layers.py demonstrates two methods for initializing the latent variable z0: one by sampling from a standard normal distribution, and the other by initializing directly with a constant zero vector.
+These two initialization approaches lead to subtle differences in training performance across different datasets.
+Adjusting the initialization method of z0 can help achieve improved training outcomes.